Nadihat/Repeater-Divination/README.md

 6Astrology.py includes Ceres, Juno, Vesta...
 Eris, Makemake, Gonggong etc. This produces an extraordinary information volume: if you don't need these smaller bodies (as they can muddle up a reading by inventing wrong details about wounds [Ceres iirc], etc), use 5Astrology.py.

 pona.py is an experiment in using Toki Pona, the "Language of Good" as divination.
 Its ~150 simple words can express sufficiently, aided with AI.
 888k `THINK_DEPTH`.<br>
-ponav2.py includes all of the words https://nimi.li deems rare and obscure, bringing the total up to 181.
+ponav2.py includes all of the words https://nimi.li deems uncommon and obscure, bringing the total up to 181.
+Make sure to include the explainer, else AI may hallucinate.

 lat.py is the same but for Latin. latv2.py adds more words.